-Learn about applying various font styles such as bold, italics, underline, etc. to format font styles in PowerPoint 2013.
+Learn about applying various font attributes such as bold, italics, underline, etc. to format font styles in PowerPoint 2016 for Windows.

 Author: Geetesh Bajaj